karrioapi/karrio/README.md

 - [x] Public Beta: Anyone can sign up over at [app.karrio.io](https://app.karrio.io)
 - [ ] Public: Production-ready

-We are currently in Private Beta.
+We are currently in Public Beta.
 Watch "releases" of this repo to get notified of major updates.

 ## Self-hosted installation